intermine/im-docs/docs/embedding/apps-c/publication-search.rst

 #.
 Node_ JavaScript desktop software platform.
 #.
 Stylus_ allows us to be more expressive and dynamic with CSS.
 #.
 Lodash_ is a utility toolbelt making actions such as iterating over items easier.
+#. imjs_ used to query InterMines from browser or Node.
+Saves you having to write raw HTTP requests.

 Initialize Project
 ------------------